Blotch3D/Blotch3D/readme.md

 Making and using 3D content
 ---------------------------

+Some standard content types can be loaded directly in your project code, like with certain platform-specific code or with BlGraphicsDeviceManager.LoadFromImageFile.

 You can use the BlGeometry static class to make a variety of objects programmatically.
 See the geometry examples and that class for more information.

-A few primitive model (XNB) files like the torus, various resolutions of geosphere, etc are available in a 'Content' folder under the project.
+Any type of content file (3D model, audio, images, font, etc.) can be converted to an XNB file.
+XNB files can be loaded directly by code as is done in the examples that load them as long as the XNB file is available at run time (that is, it has its 'copy if newer' or 'copy always' option set).
+A few XNB 3D model files like the torus, various resolutions of geosphere, etc are available in a 'Content' folder under the Blotch3D project.
 If you are using the Blotch3D NuGet package, the Content folder will not appear until the first time the project runs.
-The XNB files can be used as is done in the examples that use them by adding the XNB file to your project and setting its 'copy if newer' or 'copy always' option so that it is available to the process at run time.

-You can also convert standard 3D models, audio files, fonts, etc. to 'XNB' files for use by your project.
-(Although some standard content types can be loaded directly, like with BlGraphicsDeviceManager.LoadFromImageFile.
-To convert them to XNB, you'll need to use the Monogame content manager (pipeline tool) and possibly a tool to convert the standard file to a file format that the content manager understands (like Blender).
-Some formats that the content manager understands are FBX (3D model), MP3, JPG, PNG, and fonts can be easily described textually in a 'spritefont' file.
+To convert a file to XNB, you'll need to use the Monogame content manager (pipeline tool) and possibly a tool to convert the standard file to a file format that the content manager understands (like with Blender).
+Some formats that the content manager understands are FBX (3D model), MP3, JPG, PNG.
+Fonts can be easily described textually in a 'spritefont' file.

-Use the content manager as follows:
+Install and use the content manager as follows:

-1. Make sure you have .NET Core SDK installed.
+1. Make sure you have .NET Core SDK installed because it's needed for core tools like the content manager.

-2. Download and install the pipeline tool by entering in a command
+2. Download and install the content manager by entering in a command
     prompt: dotnet tool install -g dotnet-mgcb-editor

-3. Run it from the command line with: mgcb-editor
+3. Enter 'mgcb-editor' at a command prompt to run it.

-4. Use the 'New' menu item to create a new project (mgcb) file
+4. Use the 'New' menu item to create a new project (mgcb) file.

-5. Add a model by right-clicking the project in the 'Project' pane and selecting the 'Add' item
+5. Add a model by right-clicking the project in the 'Project' pane and selecting the 'Add' item (see below to convert otherwise unsupported file types to supported file types).

-6. Build the item(s) into 'XNB' files by right-clicking the project in the 'Project' pane and selecting rebuild.
+6. Build the item(s) into 'XNB' files by right-clicking the project in the 'Project' pane and selecting 'rebuild'.
 Note the output folders in the 'Properties' pane.

-7. Add the XNB to your project and set its 'copy if newer' flag so it gets put in the output folder.
+7. Add the XNB to your Visual Studio project and set its 'copy if newer' flag so it gets put in the output folder.

-Previous versions of the pipeline tool required some VC Redistributable files.
+Note that previous versions of the pipeline tool required some VC Redistributable files.
 The current version (3.8) has changed notably, so it might not.
 In any case, if it complains of not having a DLL, get the installer for "Visual C++ Redistributable for Visual Studio 2012" (NOT a later version) for your platform from
 <https://www.microsoft.com/en-us/download/details.aspx?id=30679> and run
 it with the default settings.